open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 </div>
 <br clear="all"/>

 Not all contracting processes have all stages.
-For example, direct contracting may start with the award of a contract.
+For example, direct contracting might start with the award of a contract.
 However, there will still be information that can be disclosed about the budgets, specifications and selection process even in this case.

-You should aim to publish OCDS data close to real-time: releasing data as each stage of a contracting process takes place.
+You are encouraged to publish OCDS data close to real-time: releasing data as each stage of a contracting process takes place.

-This may involve generating output from a range of different systems.
+This might involve generating output from a range of different systems.
 Data published from different systems can be tied together by use of a common Open Contracting ID (`ocid`).

 ### Defining a contracting process